 All of Willie's experience in the Entertainment field prepared him for his most recent ventures.
-He recently authored a book titled; "The Dancing Gangsters of the South Bronx."
-A true story of the 1970s gang violence in the South Bronx and how peace was achieved by introducing the Latin Hustle dance as an alternative to violence in his neighborhood, which was during a time when the South Bronx was considered to be “The Murder Capital of the United States”.
+He authored a book titled; "The Dancing Gangsters of the South Bronx."
+A true story of the 1970s gang violence in the South Bronx, and how one gang achieved peace in one of the most violent neighborhoods of the South Bronx, by introducing the Latin Hustle dance as an alternative to violence.

-More recently Willie worked as the (Technical Consultant) on the Original Netflix hit series, "The Get Down", where he collaborated directly with Creator Baz Luhrmann, and Executive Producer, Tom Kelly.
-You might even recognize his face as he portrays "Papa Fuerte's" (Jimmy Smits) right hand man on the show in a recurring role.
+Most recently, Willie worked as the Technical Consultant for the Netflix series, "The Get Down," where he collaborated directly with Creator Baz Luhrmann and Executive Producer Tom Kelly.
+You will also recognize his face as he portrayed "Papa Fuerte's" (Jimmy Smits) right-hand man on the show in a recurring role.

-At the close of the "Disco Era", Willie became an Artust Manager, Booking Agent, and Promoter for some of the biggest Latino Music talents like Wisin y Yandel, Aventura, Don Omar, Daddy Yankee, Enrique Iglesias, India, Xtreme, Gloria Trevi, Toby Love, Tego, Gilberto Santa Rosa, Ivy Queen, Frankie Negron, and many others.
-In 2009, he was honored by Latin Pride Magazine as Latin Music Impresario of the Year, at the Latin Pride National Awards in Boston, for his outstanding work with some of the premier Latin Artists in the United States.
+At the close of the "Disco Era," Willie became a Booking Agent and Promoter for some of the most prominent Latino Music talents like Wisin y Yandel, Aventura, Don Omar, India, Xtreme, Gloria Trevi, Toby Love, Tego, Gilberto Santa Rosa, Ivy Queen, Frankie Negron, and many others.
+In 2009, he was honored by Latin Pride Magazine as Latin Music Impresario of the Year at the Latin Pride National Awards for his outstanding work with some of the premier Latin artists in the United States and Puerto Rico.